Skip to Content

 Instructions

-Combine all ingredients except dry ice into a cocktail shaker.
+Combine all ingredients into a cocktail shaker.

 Shake to combine.
 Strain into glass (or laboratory beakers as we did!)

-Don't drink until dry ice has evaporated.
+If adding dry ice, don't drink until dry ice has evaporated. (see below)

 Cheers!